 Lucie is currently supervising 10 research higher degree students and has supervised 9 students to completion [3 PhD; 1 MN(Hons); 5 BN(Hons)].

 Lucie’s teaching excellence is evidenced by the receipt of two prestigious teaching awards.
 In 2011, Lucie received the College of Health & Science Learning and Teaching Award and in 2012 Lucie received an Office for Learning & Teaching (OLT) National Citation for Outstanding Contribution to Student Learning.
 Lucie continues to teach in both the undergraduate and postgraduate programs within the School of Nursing and Midwifery at Western Sydney University.

-Other professional activities: Lucie is the Vice-President (WSU) of the Xi Omicron at-Large Chapter of Sigma and the Chair of the Adolescent & Young People Faculty of the Australian College of Nursing.
-She is also an Associate Editor for Nursing Open.
+Other professional activities: Lucie is the President-Elect (WSU) of the Xi Omicron at-Large Chapter of Sigma and the Chair of the Adolescent & Young People Interest Group of the Australian College of Nursing.

 Prior to employment at Western Sydney University, Lucie was a clinician working with adolescents at The Children’s Hospital at Westmead (Royal Alexandra Hospital for Children) in roles as a Registered Nurse and Clinical Nurse Specialist.

 - Educational research

 - Member of the Australian and New Zealand Academy for Eating Disorders (ANZAED)

 - Member of the National Eating Disorders Collaboration (NEDC)